TomaszWoloszyn983/swap-puzzle-game/readme.md

 ![Help section image](documentation/images/puzzle_help_window.jpg)

   * **About** About section contains some information about version of the program and how to contact the author.

+- **Side bars**
+* **Greeting bar** Displays greeting and brief introduction to the game and its rules.
+* **Best Results** List of the best results that were achived by players.
+It is sorted and displayed in ascending order.
+The data from the list are stored in the Local Storage and they as restored after each entry to the game.

+- **Footer** Contains information about Copyrights.

 - **Game Main Board**